 Obesity can also have a negative effect on fertility.
-Obese women (a BMI of 30 or more) are more susceptible to hormonal imbalances, which makes pregnancy less likely.
-The fatty tissue is an active tissue and able to produce hormones that can make pregnancy more difficult.
-If you are planning a pregnancy, you should try to have a normal body weight.
+Obese women (a BMI of 30 or more) are more susceptible to hormonal imbalances, which also interferes with their ability to ovulate.
+The fatty tissue is active tissue and able to produce hormones that can make pregnancy more difficult.
+If you are planning a pregnancy, you should try to have normal body weight.

 Secondly, stress impacts our mind and thoughts.
 If you’re stressed from difficult situations at work, are you really going to be in the mood for love?
 If you’re not feeling clear-headed and relaxed, anxiety can really put a damper on your libido.

-It is not only the contraceptive pill that prevents pregnancy, but also medications that are not associated with contraception.
+It’s not only the birth control pill that prevents pregnancy, but also medications that are not associated with contraception.
 If you want to have children, you should make a list of your medications and clarify whether they can have the side effect of negatively affecting fertility.
 Talk to your doctor if you wish to have a child but need to take regular medications.
-You might even have to stop taking some medications during pregnancy and while breastfeeding in order not to harm your child.
+You might even have to stop taking some medications during pregnancy and while breastfeeding.

 Hormonal disorders in the female body can also affect fertility.
 A blood analysis by a gynecologist can discover whether the hormones are in equilibrium and suitable for enabling pregnancy.
-Hormonal disorders can be influenced by an appropriate lifestyle or medication, so you can increase your pregnancy chances.
+Hormonal disorders can be influenced by an appropriate lifestyle or medication to increase your pregnancy chances.

-Congenital deformations of the reproductive organs, such as the fallopian tubes, can be the cause of infertility but are uncommon.
-Very rarely, women develop immunological defense reactions against the partner’s sperm or against their own eggs, so that fertilization cannot take place.
+Congenital deformations of the reproductive organs, such as the fallopian tubes, can cause infertility but are uncommon.
+In rare cases, women develop immunological defense reactions against the partner’s sperm or against their own eggs so that fertilization cannot take place.

-A woman can only conceive on certain days of her cycle: shortly before, during and after ovulation.
+A woman can only conceive on certain days of her cycle: shortly before, during, and after she ovulates.
 So, you need to be sure you’re timing efforts to conceive effectively.
-There are various methods to determine fertile days, like charting your monthly cycle, or even wearing an ovulation monitoring device, so you can have sex on these days.
+There are various methods to determine fertile days, like charting your monthly cycle or even wearing an ovulation monitoring device so that you can have sex on these days.
 When in doubt, regular sex increases the chance of getting pregnant.
 During fertile days, sex is recommended at least every two days.

 Women have a much smaller time window to conceive a child than men, and the biological clock ticks louder and louder as they get older.
-Therefore, if possible, it’s better not to wait too long to try to conceive.
-The British Royal College of Obstetrics and Gynaecology has found that the ideal time to get pregnant is between the ages of 20 and 35.
+So, if possible, it’s better not to wait too long to try to conceive.
+The British Royal College of Obstetrics and Gynaecology has found that the ideal time to get pregnant is between 20 and 35.
 With every passing year, the chances of becoming pregnant naturally decrease.
-In addition, the danger of high-risk pregnancies increases from 35 years of age.
+Also, the danger of high-risk pregnancies increases from 35 years of age.

 Environmental pollutants and toxins are ubiquitous- we can’t avoid them.
 But cadmium and lead can especially interfere with bodily functions when we’re trying to conceive.

 Studies have shown that they can reduce fertility, with lead affecting men in particular.
-Certain foods, such as tuna, contain high levels of lead and can have negative effects on our health when consumed in large quantities.
+Certain foods, such as tuna, contain high levels of lead and can negatively affect our health when consumed in large quantities.
 Cadmium can affect the fertility of men and women equally.
-Environmental toxins such as pesticides or radioactive radiation are also suspected of negatively affecting the fertility of men and women.
+Environmental toxins such as pesticides or radioactive radiation are also suspected of negatively affecting men and women’s fertility.

 It’s not just women who can struggle with infertility; men play an equal role in the process.
-Old age, hormonal disorders or inadequate sperm quality can be reasons for reduced fertility.
+Old age, hormonal disorders, low sperm count, or inadequate sperm quality can be reasons for reduced fertility.
 Other causes can be damage or infections of the testicular tissue and the spermatic ducts.

-Diseases such as diabetes mellitus, psychosomatic disorders like stress, negatively affect fertility.
-The consumption of cigarettes, alcohol, and drugs can also lead to a lack of sperm quality and fertility in men.
+Diseases such as diabetes, psychosomatic disorders like stress negatively affect fertility.
+The consumption of cigarettes, alcohol, and drugs can also decrease sperm count in men.

-There are many possible causes that stand in the way of pregnancy.
+Many possible causes stand in the way of pregnancy.
+Sometimes they’re easy to spot.
 Other times, there really isn’t a clear, scientific reason we can’t conceive.
 You may want to talk with family on a secure network like FamilyApp about some struggles you have since there could be a genetic component to infertility that has affected many members of your family.